-Erik ten Hag was confirmed as Manchester United manager in April 2022, replacing Ralf Rangnick after the 2021/22 Premier League campaign.
+Erik ten Hag was confirmed as Manchester United manager in April 2022, replacing Ralf Rangnick after the at the conclusion of the 2021/22 Premier League season.

 Ten Hag had a 13-year playing career, including three spells with Twente, where he retired in 2002.

-He moved to Bayern Munich's reserve team in June 2013 and two years later, was appointed the sporting director and head coach of Utrecht, where he won the manager of the year award in 2016.
+A move to Bayern Munich's reserve team took place in June 2013 and two years later, he was appointed sporting director and head coach of Utrecht, where he won the manager of the year award in 2016.

 The 52-year-old took over as Ajax head coach midway through the 2017/18 campaign and would lead them to the UEFA Champions League semi-final the following season.